Meet the Candlelighters family

 Brian is passionate about working with our corporate partners and recruiting new ones.
 He wants to increase the number of partnerships and loves nothing more than networking with potential supporters.

-Sean joined the team in October 2017 and is based mainly in the Oncology Day Patients' Clinic at Leeds Children's Hospital.
-He provides administrative support for the Fundraising Team to ensure that our wonderful supporters get everything they need.
-Additionally, he is a friendly face for families on the ward to pop in with any questions or queries they may have.
+Sean joined the team in October 2017 and provides administrative support for the Fundraising Team to ensure that our wonderful supporters get everything they need.

-Natalie joined the charity in September 2014, and is now the Family Support Manager at The Square.
-Working for Candlelighters at The Square she will be able to use her skills and personal experience to help families who have, or have had, a child with cancer.
+Natalie joined the charity in September 2014, and is Head of Family Support.
+Working for Candlelighters at The Square she is be able to use her skills and personal experience to help families who have, or have had, a child with cancer.

 Sarah works on the reception desk at The Square.
 She also assists with all the enquiries and works hard to ensure that The Square can be a home from home for families.

 Vicky joined Candlelighters in May 2016 and is based at The Square.
 She organises our family events, including Day of Memories & the Candlelighters Christmas party.
 As well as The Squares Family Support groups for grandparents, parents & patients.
 Vicky is also responsible for the Candlelighters Bus, taking The Square's services out across Yorkshire on a weekly basis.

 Carly joined the charity in October 2016 and is based at The Square.
 As well as having personal experience of the effects of childhood cancer, Carly brings experience and knowledge of developing and delivering peer support networks.
 She is passionate about working with families and will focus on setting up a Family Support Network which will enable families to help each other in different ways.